 These mini muffins would be nice to have for brunch as well, especially if there’s kids around.
 Speaking of kids… My kids loved these little muffins!
 I’d never made them before so when I put them out on the table their eyes opened so wide with excitement.
 They were happy and confused at the same time.
 They wanted to know why the muffins were so small.
 It was hilarious.

 This recipe uses 1 whole cup of blueberries so there’s blueberry in every single bite and I love that.
-Just remember that after you add the blueberries to the batter stir until everything is just combined.
+Just remember to gently fold the blueberries into the batter.
 Don’t over mix and don’t crush the blueberries (unless you want purple batter).
 If you’re using frozen blueberries toss them in a tablespoon of flour.
 This will help to lessen the discoloration of the batter and also keep them evenly distributed throughout the muffins.

 The overripe bananas makes these so delicious and moist.
 I always bake with bananas that are overripe.
 I will literally set them aside and wait for them to brown.
 Not just freckled but actually brown.
 Those are the best bananas to bake with.